 Sorry, this little guy amused the heck out of me.
 I took at least fifteen shots of him going up and down this tree to get little pieces of bread.
 I’m easily amused.
-Clearly I’ve found a hobby for when I retire.
+Clearly, I’ve found a hobby for when I retire.

 So three days of Camping Adventures was about as much as my body could take But it was better than it could have been.
-Potentially it could have been quite painful because I knew those inflatable bed things can flare up every tender point on you in the most nasty of ways in one night.
+Potentially it could have been quite painful because I knew those inflatable bed things can flare up every tender point on you in the nastiest of ways in one night.

 Tip #1: Thick inflatable mattress and one of those foamy things on top.
 It worked awesomely.
-I had some strange brusing after day three and I ached all over moderately but the most intense pain was in my knees and elbows.
+I had some strange bruising after day three and I ached all over moderately but the most intense pain was in my knees and elbows.
 Not sure why the elbows but it hurt right at the tender point and nasty.
 But still that accumulation over two nights, so decent really.
-Better than the one night on the thinner matress without the foamy thingamajig.
+Better than the one night on the thinner mattress without the foamy thingamajig.

 Tip#3 is a standard go anywhere for migraines and fibromyalgia… a hat and specs.
 As I’m sporting here.
-This cap is my camping go to because it had the most shade from the light.
+This cap is my camping go-to because it had the most shade from the light.
 I had two hats and two pairs of specs for this trip, this is my lighter specs because it was cloudy at this point.
 On a camping trip this is more vital than normal which I realized the moment we got there… cause you are camping, as in, the outdoors, as in, where the sun is all the time.
 It was Bright and I was Outside in the Brightness.
 I thought about ducking for cover.
 Hiding behind a tree.
 Digging a hole.
 But I toughed it out.
 It gave me a headache real fast and I had to keep on top of that quickly.

 Tip#4 Bring all sorts of migraine medications.
 All of them.
 Sunlight=migraine.
 Storm rolls in=migraine.
 Sunlight again=Migraine.
 Can’t sleep in a tent=migraine.
 And you want to treat them as fast as possible before they cripple you.